score-spec/docs/content/en/docs/score specification/score-spec-reference.md

 - `mode`: the optional file access mode in octal encoding.
 For example 0600.
 - `source`: the relative or absolute path to the content file.
 File content supports both metadata and resource output [placeholders]({{< relref "#placeholder-references" >}}) unless `noExpand` is true.
 - `content`: the inline content for the file.
 File content supports both metadata and resource output [placeholders]({{< relref "#placeholder-references" >}}) unless `noExpand` is true.
+- `binaryContent`: base64-encoded inline content for the file.
+This field supports non-utf-8 bytes for binary or archive files.
+Placeholder expansion is never supported.
-- `noExpand`: if set to true, the placeholders expansion will not occur in the contents of the file.
+- `noExpand`: if set to true, the placeholders expansion will not occur in the contents of the `content` or `source` file.

 `volumes`: the volumes to mount.